johnholman/beacon/README.md

 Beacon - firmware for an IR emitting beacon that supports distance estimation by the Vishay TSSP58P38 IR proximity sensor

-Version 0.8, 14 June 25
+Version 1.0, 25 June 25

- At startup, the beacon connects to the broker and publishes with topic beacon/announce and payload its flash memory serial number.
+At startup, the beacon scans for wifi information and if present selects one with SSID hnet2 or ap2, in that order of preference.
+It connects to that network, makes an mDNS request for "broker.local" to get the broker IP address.
+It then connects to the broker and publishes a message with topic beacon/announce and payload its flash memory serial number.

  A beacon command is communicated as the payload of an MQTT message on topic beacon/\<s> where s is either the beacon's flash memory serial number or the "public id" given as the parameter of a previous "i" command.